fferaud/workspaceIonic/Ep7Storage/README.md

 * Tab
 * Form
-* Fix of tab which push up when keyboard is open on android (see config.xml in <platform name="android">)
+* Fix of tab which push up when keyboard is open on android (see config.xml in section android platform)
 * Native storage
 * SQLite storage